Period: June 2016 – October 2017

-Insis, an insurance software was not easy to use and the interface looked dated.
-A complete redesign of the user experience and the front end was required.
+Insis, an insurance software was not easy to use and the interface was outdated.
+It required a complete redesign of the front-end and the whole user experience.

-Because the system was really complex as it covered almost all insurance business processes, the project scope involved only the claims processing part of the system.
+Due to the high complexity of the system, which covered almost all types of insurance business lines, the project scope involved only the claims processing part of the system.

 Role and process

-We were 2 UX full-time designers and 2 temporary UX contractors in the begging to help us get to track faster.
+2 UX full-time designers and 2 temporary UX contractors were employed in the beginning to help us get to track faster.
 We were using a 1-week scrum development process.

 Understanding insurance business processes

-As the product we were designing was very complex we spent a lot of time talking with client representatives and business analysts.
-We needed a very good understanding of the system so we could make it simpler.
+Considering the complexity of Insis, we spent a lot of time talking with client representatives and business analysts.
+We needed a solid understanding of the system in order to make it simpler.

 Business analyst showing us how the different actors participate during different stages of the claim registration process